Friction Type Brakes & Clutches

 Multiple plate units (multi-disc units) produce more torque, in a given diameter, than a single disc design.
 However, the lack of external ventilation decreases thermal capacity.

-Caliper units can have multiple actuator modules and a range of disc diameters allowing them to meet a wide range of unwind and simple braking application needs.
+Caliper units can have multiple actuator modules and a range of disc diameters allowing them to meet a range of unwind and simple braking application needs.

 Drum units are either contracting types (shoes move inward against drum) or expanding types (shoes move outward to engage the inside surface).
 Actuation can be mechanical, pneumatic, or hydraulic.
 Shoe brakes are like drum brakes except they function as a brake only.